Flexible Text Entry

-Players cannot enter text into the game through a standard interface for purposes of communication or taking action in the game and/or its interfaces.
+Players cannot enter text into the game through a standard input device or interface.

 APX Design Drivers: